JD/MAcc Dual Degree

 Students who have been admitted separately to the School of Law and to the Master of Accountancy program may apply for permission to study concurrently for both the Juris Doctor and the Master of Accountancy degrees.
 Permission must be obtained from both the School of Law and the School of Accountancy, ordinarily prior to entry into the second year curriculum of the School of Law.

-Completion of the concurrent programs requires successful completion of 81 semester hours of law courses and 21 semester hours of courses that meet Master of Accountancy requirements.
-Students may select (in consultation with the Director of the Master of Accountancy Program) nine hours of the thirty hours required for the Master of Accountancy program from courses offered by the School of Law.
+Completion of the concurrent programs requires successful completion of 90 semester hours of law courses and 30 semester hours of courses that meet Master of Accountancy requirements.
+However, in consultation with the Director of the Master of Accountancy Program, students may use up to nine of the 90 law school hours as part of the 30 hours required for the Master of Accountancy program.
+(In other words, up to nine hours may be shared between the two programs, thereby shortening the time to degree completion.)
 Students may select no more than 6 hours of coursework at the 400-level.

 General Admission Procedure

 Students begin a concurrent degree program upon the successful completion of their first year of law school.
 Admission to a concurrent degree program is subject to the approval of the Associate Dean of the School of Law and the Director of the Masters of Accountancy Program.
 Students interested in participating in a concurrent degree program should apply to both programs and begin making plans for participation during the Spring semester of their first year of law study after their fall grades have been received.